f5devcentral/adc-telemetry-based-autoscaling/README.md

 ### Analytics Providers

-The alertforwarder service currently supports alerts received from the following TS consumers: **Splunk**, **Elastic Watcher/Kibana**, and **Azure Log Analytics**.
+The AF service currently supports alerts received from the following TS consumers: **Splunk**, **Elastic Watcher/Kibana**, and **Azure Log Analytics**.
 A brief overview for each of the listed vendors is available below.
 For detailed guidance on configuring sample alerts refer to the relevant consumer (*"vendor"*) folder located in the 'azure/ts_consumers' directory.